chanakavp/FTD-Chanaka/pages/product1/spark_houses.md

 | Winner                   | 10 points                  |                                |
 | Points for Participation | 2 points                   |                                |

-Stay tuned for more events under 'Fortude Houses.'
+Stay tuned for more events under 'SPARK Houses.'

 For more information, please speak to Chamira Suraweera from the HR Team.